freenas/freenas-docs/userguide/tn_initial.rst

    Configuring a Static IP Address

-Next, enter the :guilabel:`Subnet Mask` of the subnet within which you wish to have access to out-of-band management.
-An example is seen in :numref:`Figure %s <appliance38>`.
+Next, enter the :guilabel:`Subnet Mask` of the out-of-band management network subnet.
+An example is shown in
+:numref:`Figure %s <appliance38>`.